 Menlo Gateway anchors a vibrant urban village that is nearly complete on 16 acres of land east of Highway 101.
-The project will revitalize an existing dated industrial park and create an office and hotel complex that reflects Menlo Park’s location as the gateway to the greater Silicon Valley.
+The project revitalized an existing, dated industrial park and created an office and hotel complex that reflects Menlo Park’s location as the gateway to the greater Silicon Valley.

 As the winning entry of an invited design competition, this high-rise office building accommodates a multi-use building project of 40,000 square meters located two blocks from the Huangpu River in the old Jewish Quarter of Shanghai (Hongkou District).
 With dramatic views of the Pudong and Bund districts, this building boasts an office tower with a rooftop garden 120 meters high.

 The new 67,400-square-foot Downtown Administration Building is the University’s first building in downtown Merced.
 Formerly a vacant lot, this .85-acre parcel was purchased by the university in 2014.

 The Guangzhou International Fashion Center will house the new headquarters for Canudilo, a leading high-end men’s clothing, accessories and luxury brand retailer in China, as well as substantial office and retail space, gallery for fashion exhibitions, conference center, roof gardens and underground parking.
 The minimalism of the building form, combined with the textures and richness of the details of the envelope, reflect the high level craftsmanship and refined, subdued aesthetics of the Canudilo brand.